birsnot/airbnb-clone-project/README.md

 ### QA Engineer
 Writes and runs test cases to validate backend features.
 Ensures that all APIs work as expected and meet defined requirements.
 Reports bugs and works closely with developers to maintain a high-quality codebase.

+## Database Design

+The backend is structured around several core entities that represent the essential components of the Airbnb platform.
+Each entity includes key fields and is related to others to maintain data integrity and functionality.

+### Users
+Represents individuals who can register on the platform as either guests or hosts.
+- `id`: Unique identifier for each user.
+- `name`: Full name of the user.
+- `email`: Unique email address for login and communication.
+- `password_hash`: Securely stored password.
+- `is_host`: Boolean flag indicating if the user is a property host.

+**Relationships:**
+- A user can own multiple properties.
+- A user can make multiple bookings.
+- A user can leave multiple reviews.

+### Properties
+Represents listings available for booking on the platform.
+- `id`: Unique identifier for each property.
+- `title`: Title or name of the property.
+- `description`: Detailed description of the property.
+- `location`: Address or coordinates of the property.
+- `price_per_night`: Cost per night to book the property.

+**Relationships:**
+- Each property is owned by one user (host).
+- A property can have multiple bookings.
+- A property can have multiple reviews.

+### Bookings
+Represents reservations made by users for specific properties.
+- `id`: Unique identifier for each booking.
+- `user_id`: The user who made the booking.
+- `property_id`: The property being booked.
+- `start_date`: Booking check-in date.
+- `end_date`: Booking check-out date.

+**Relationships:**
+- Each booking is linked to one user.
+- Each booking is linked to one property.
+- Each booking can be associated with a payment.

+### Reviews
+Represents feedback left by users about properties.
+- `id`: Unique identifier for each review.
+- `user_id`: The user who wrote the review.
+- `property_id`: The property being reviewed.
+- `rating`: Numeric rating (e.g., 1 to 5).
+- `comment`: Text feedback provided by the user.

+**Relationships:**
+- Each review is written by one user.
+- Each review is for one property.

+### Payments
+Represents transactions related to property bookings.
+- `id`: Unique identifier for each payment.
+- `booking_id`: The booking associated with the payment.
+- `amount`: Total amount paid.
+- `payment_date`: Date and time of the transaction.
+- `status`: Payment status (e.g., successful, failed, pending).

+**Relationships:**
+- Each payment is linked to one booking.